Michael A. Taylor Player Props: Twins vs. Yankees

 Michael A. Taylor At The Plate

-- Taylor leads Minnesota in total hits (13) this season while batting .260 with five extra-base hits.
+- Taylor has 14 hits, which leads Minnesota hitters this season, while batting .264 with five extra-base hits.

-- Taylor will look to extend his four-game hitting streak.
-He's batting .368 with three homers over the course of his last outings.
+- Taylor enters this game on a five-game hitting streak.
+Over the course of his last games, he's hitting .444 with three homers.

-- Taylor has gotten at least one hit in 64.3% of his games this season (nine of 14), with more than one hit four times (28.6%).
+- Taylor has reached base via a hit in 10 games this year (of 15 played), and had multiple hits in four of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.